OCHA-DAP/hdx-python-api/README.md

         from hdx.configuration import Configuration
         from hdx.data.dataset import Dataset
-8. Use configuration defaults and test HDX site.
+8. Use configuration defaults and the "feature" HDX site.

     If you only want to read data: